 There is reason to believe that, when new, it was a shapely hemispherical mound of stones, the entire surface of which was covered with a layer of broken fragments of quartz.
 These must have been conveyed from a considerable distance; and the effect which they produced, as they sparkled in bright sunshine, must have been very striking.
 The mound would by this means be rendered conspicuously visible from a long distance.

-Recent research by Lara Cassidy and Dan Bradley has analysed samples of the neolithic human remains discovered in the right-hand recessof Newgrange during Michael O'Kelly's excavations, opening up a new era in Irish Archaeological studies.
-Genetic material analysed in a large study showed that an individual buried in Newgrange was descended from people buried in both Carrowmore and Carrowkeel in County Sligo.
+Recent research by Lara Cassidy and Dan Bradley has analysed samples of the neolithic human remains discovered in the right-hand recess of the chamber during Michael O'Kelly's excavations.
+The genetic material, which was part of a large study, showed that an individual buried in Newgrange was descended from people buried in both Carrowmore and Carrowkeel in County Sligo.
+Furthermore, this individual's parents were brother and sister, possibly indicating a closely-controlled ruling elite or family with links across the island.

 The great cairn of Newgrange has long fascinated visitors of all kinds: authors, artists, researchers, mystics, poets, anthropologists and archaeologists.
 The monument first gained public attention after a visit by the eminent antiquarian Edward Lhuyd in December 1699, shortly after the accidental discovery of the Entrance Stone during quarrying.
-A list of the many famous antiquarians and archaeologists who have investigated the monument is detailed on my history of Research at Newgrange page.
+The excavation and restoration of Newgrange was undertaken by Michael J. O'Kelly, who was tasked with safeguarding the monument and making it safe for visitors.
+The excavations, originally intended to last one or two seasons, ran over four months every summer between 1962 and 1975.
+A survey of the many famous antiquarians and archaeologists who have investigated Newgrange is listed on my History of Research page.

 The Cairn